madaan/madaan.github.io/_posts/2023-04-01-prompting.md

 ## Acknowledgements

-- The blog was originally written for the [CMU-LTI Seminar](https://www.cmu-lti-llm.org/).
-Thanks to the organizers for the opportunity to present the material.
+- The blog was originally written for a tutorial conducted at the [CMU-LTI Seminar](https://www.cmu-lti-llm.org/).
+Thanks to the organizers for the opportunity!

 - Thanks to [Adithya Pratapa](https://adithya7.github.io/) for proofeading the first draft.